• Skip to primary navigation

 STRAWBERRY RHUBARB CURD

 1. In a small saucepan, combine the chopped rhubarb and strawberries with ¼ cup sugar, and 2 tablespoons water over medium heat.
 Simmer until the fruit starts to fall apart, about 8-10 mins.
-Then either use an immersion blender to puree the mixture, or push the mixture through a strainer by hand to break down the puree.
+Then either use an immersion blender or classic blender to puree the mixture.
+Alternatively, or push the mixture through a strainer by hand to break down the puree.
 Set aside.

 2. Combine remaining ¼ cup of sugar and egg yolks in a heat-proof bowl or the top of a double boiler and whisk together immediately; if you delay, the mixture will coagulate.
 Place the bowl over a pot or the bottom of the double boiler with about an inch of lightly simmering water and whisk continuously until the sugar dissolves.